Eden-Shaim/Revenue-Prediction/README.md

 ## Prediction

-## Prediction

 We tried multiple models..
 We decided to show 3 of the models that got the best scores -  xgboost, lightgbm and RandomForestRegressor
-- For each model, we did the hyperparameter tuning with CV with RandomizedSearchCV module which is implemented as part of sklearn.model_selection.
-RandomizedSearchCV tune the hyperparameter  by cross-validated search over parameter settings.
+- For each model, we did the hyperparameter tuning & CV with RandomizedSearchCV module which is implemented as part of sklearn.model_selection.
+RandomizedSearchCV tune the hyperparameter by cross-validated (5 folds) search over parameter settings.
+It chooses n_candidates (10) from the given ranges.
-- Due to long runtimes when trying to find the best hyperparameters for each model, we chose a sample of parameters to tune.
+- Due to long runtimes when trying to find the best hyperparameters for each model, we chose a sample of parameters to tune:

-- After the best parameters were selected , the predictions were applied.
+- <b> XGBoost </b> :
+- `max_depth` :range(5, 7),
+- `min_child_weight`:range(2, 4),
+- `n_estimators`: range(750, 1000),
+- `reg_alpha`: range(2, 4)

+- <b> LGBMRegressor </b> :
+- `max_depth` :range(-1, 5),
+- `min_child_weight`:range(0, 1),
+- `n_estimators`: range(100, 500),

+- <b> RandomForest </b> :
+- `n_estimators` : range(1000,1500)
+- `max_depth` : range(10,50)

+- The chosen parametes for each model will be presented below.
+- The validation is performed with the hyper parameter tuning.
+- The models performance were measured by the RMSLE measurment.
+We will present the best results that each model was able to achieve according to the measurment & hyperparameters
+- For our chosen model (XGBRegressor) we plot a feature importance graph

 ```python
 Y_train = imputated_train['revenue']